 At Nancy’s urging, Alice also gave a gift check to your mom (or Aunt Melissa) when she said she needed money for surgery.
 (I really don’t know why Melissa would need money for surgery since she had health insurance to cover surgery costs.
 I don’t know the details, but a gift was made.
 I believe it was $15,000.)
 By the way, my mom also gave Melissa a gift check worth $15,000 when she said she needed it to buy a new house.
 So Nancy’s kids were getting gifts from the family.

-Rather than use/invest that $350,000 in a sensible way to create a steady income stream that would give her the support to live the rest of her life in the house as she wanted, Nancy encouraged her to use much of the money and to hire Vince – her husband – to construct specific home improvements.
-But some of these improvements, such as installing a dishwasher and an expensive whirlpool tub, should never have been done because Aunt Alice didn’t want them.
+- Grandmother Nancy wanted Alice to have money to pay her husband to work on the house.
+Nancy encouraged Alice to use much of the money to hire Vince – her husband – to construct specific home improvements.
+But most of these improvements, such as installing a dishwasher and an expensive whirlpool tub, should never have been done because Aunt Alice didn’t want them.
 When the job was done, Alice had removed the dishwasher and never used the new bathtub.
+What a waste of money!
+But not to Vince.
+He earned a commission on these “improvements.”

-2. She wanted Alice’s house to improve in value because… she was scheming to take it from her.
+- Nancy wanted Alice’s house to improve in value because… she was scheming to take it from her.
 (I’ll go into this later)

-3. And finally, she wanted Alice to have money available to give her 3 kids.
+- And finally, Nancy wanted Alice to have money available to give her 3 kids.
 Aunt Alice told me she gave a $20,000 check to each of Nancy’s 3 children.
 Why?
 It was not explained to me.

-After the renovations were completed and all the gifts given, Alice was left with $80,000 AND a $350,000 DEBT!
-Prior to Nancy’s “help… she was debt free!!
+After the renovations were completed and all the gifts given, Alice was left with $80,000 in the bank AND a new $350,000 DEBT!
+Prior to Nancy’s “help”… Alice was debt-free!!

 One might say that, technically, Alice made all those financial decisions herself.
 However, if Alice is acting on the advice of trusted relatives (Vince and Nancy) to incur this debt, those trusted relatives are responsible.
 What Vince and Nancy did is referred to as “elder financial abuse.”

-And it gets much worse…
+But it gets much worse…

 I can tell you clearly that if either my brother Frank or I had known any of the shenanigans that Vince and Nancy were pulling on our Aunt Alice, we would have stopped them in their tracks!

 You need to ask why Alice was rushed to the hospital.
-She was found half naked, on the floor, confused and somewhat incoherently.
-Both Jeffery and Nancy were there.
-I assume it was Nancy who called the Paramedics.
+It was when Nancy and Jeffrey were there that Alice realized she had nothing.
+She was found on the floor, confused and somewhat disoriented.
+It was Nancy who called the Paramedics.
 They rushed her to a hospital for emergency psychiatric treatment.
 Days later, she was diagnosed with temporary insanity.
 Why did she flip out?
-She had just discovered that all her money was gone, and was in extreme debt.
+She had just discovered that all her money was gone, she no longer owned her house, and her comfortable lifestyle was all but gone.
+She realized she was now in extreme debt.
+I think you’d flip out too.
 It was an impossible revelation to deal with.
 Her happy, stable life, with no debt, was wiped out by following Nancy’s financial and legal advice.
-Of course, I visited her at the hospital several times, as did Nancy, Jeffery, and others.
-She was in bad shape mentally.
-The day the paramedics were called, I was not there.
-However, Jeffery was, and his statement below explains what happened.
+Within a few days, my brother Frank and I went to Vince’s house to discuss our Aunt Alice’s condition.
+We wanted to talk to Nancy who was the one who called the paramedics, but she wasn’t there.
+Vince said his wife told him everything and even had photos of Aunt Alice on the floor, having an expression on her face that seemingly made her look incoherent.

-Luckily, even though the horrible treatment of our Aunt had already happened, Jeffery and I became good friends and, more importantly, a good couple at teamwork.
+Luckily, even though the horrible treatment of our aunt had already happened, Jeffery and I became good friends and, more importantly, a good couple at teamwork.
 Jeffrey needed me because I was family, and I needed him because he was physically right next door and always available.
-This allowed me to be fully brought up to speed on all the details of the disaster your grandmother Nancy and Grandfather Vince had caused to Alice.
+This allowed me to be fully brought up to speed on all the details of the disaster your grandmother Nancy and grandfather Vince had caused to Alice.
 Jeffrey and I worked hand in hand to restore Alice’s life and her financial situation.
 Alice had asked me to be her POA (Power of Attorney).
 But I thought Jeffrey was better suited because he was there and could oversee her finances better than me.
-I gladly agreed to be the second POA.
+I gladly agreed to be the backup POA.

 Here is Jeffrey Schnieder’s account of the interactions between Nancy and Aunt Alices:

-“The stress of these new financial difficulties really began to weigh on her.
+The stress of these new financial difficulties really began to weigh on her.
 She felt that Nancy and Vince had used the reverse mortgage to enrich themselves, and they were simply making cosmetic improvements to the house so it would be easier for them to sell quickly and fetch a better price when the time came.
 And it left her so helpless and vulnerable at her advanced age.
 All she wanted to do was live out her years in her house, and that was beginning to look like it wouldn’t be possible.

-“Indeed, by 2009-2010, Alice was almost entirely out of her financial reserves.
+Indeed, by 2009-2010, Alice was almost entirely out of her financial reserves.
 She frequently reached out to me, asking if I had any ideas on what she should do.
 I had suggested a refi of the loan might give her access to a little more cash, and I also suggested separating the lower bedroom and “tomb room,” as she called it, into a separate apartment and renting it out.
 This would create a steady income stream.
 This idea was a no-brainer, especially the way the house was laid out.
 It was designed like a separate mother-in-law apartment and was currently being used as just a clutter-fest of storage.

-“This is the sort of thing Nancy and Vince should have done back in 2005 if they were really concerned with setting Alice up in a sustainable financial situation.
+This is the sort of thing Nancy and Vince should have done back in 2005 if they were really concerned with setting Alice up in a sustainable financial situation.
 For $20,000, they could have sealed off the connecting door, fleshed out the kitchen, as we eventually did, and rented it out for $1800 per month.
 That would have provided her with all the additional income she needed.
 And she would still have most of the principal from the reverse mortgage intact as a security nest.
 She presented the idea of refinancing, and Nancy rejected it, saying no bank would ever give more money without really looking into it.
 Alice soon asked me to look into it, which I did, and Wells Fargo told me that they would need to do a new appraisal but that a refinance might be a good idea, rates were lower, and additional equity might be available.
+It could have been a good solution.
-Then Nancy told me to back off.
-It was none of my business, and she would take care of her Aunt.
-Not long after Nancy even mentioned the dreaded Nursing home concept.
-It sent Alice into a tailspin.

-“The stress from this financial situation had been building for a long time and ultimately was affecting Alice’s health.
+Then Nancy told me sternly to back off.
+That it was none of my business, and she would take care of her aunt.
+She said Alice needed to be in a nursing home.
+Not long after Nancy mentioned the dreaded nursing home concept, Alice went into a tailspin.
+The stress from her realization of her new deteriorating financial situation had been building for a long time and ultimately was affecting Alice’s health.
 She was severely depressed, hardly eating and sleeping poorly.
 All of these factors led to her mental break and her 2010 hospitalization.

-“Nancy came up during Alice’s hospitalization for a few days and spent her time at the house searching for Alice’s estate papers.
+As Alice’s close friend, I helped in any way I could.
 I found a person willing to live at the house and take care of Alice when she eventually came out of the hospital.
 She was a friend of my sister named Carole.
 She was a lovely girl, she had a recent breakup so she was in search of a new living situation and was willing to take care of Alice in exchange for a living situation.
 The house was certainly big enough for that.
-Nancy was at the house for Alice’s homecoming.
-And she spent that first night at the house with Alice and Carole.
-I still don’t totally understand what happened that night but Nancy ended up calling the paramedics in the middle of the night to take her off to a Psych hospital, Carole resisted and eventually the paramedics interviewed Alice when they arrived and determined that although she was a little confused, she was fully cognizant of where she was and didn’t understand why the paramedics had been called.
-They realized she didn’t present any real danger to herself and they saw no reason to whisk her to the hospital in the middle of the night.
+Carole was a wonderful caregiver and really helped Alice through her convalescence when she got home.

-“She still had all of her financial problems and she was angrier than ever at Nancy at this point.
+Alice still had all of her financial problems and she was angrier than ever at Nancy at this point.
 She remembered the “incident” that night and didn’t approve of the way Nancy handled things.
-She felt Nancy just wanted her in a hospital or a home so she could sell the house and cash in.
+She felt Nancy just wanted her in a hospital or a nursing home so Nancy could sell the house and cash in.
+Alice declared that she never wanted to go to a nursing home and felt that Nancy was trying to maneuver her into one.
 She had totally lost trust in Nancy and didn’t want anything to do with her from then on.

-“Jack and I worked to figure out a situation for Alice’s finances moving forward and to figure out some way to help her stay in the house.
+Jack and I worked to figure out a situation for Alice’s finances moving forward and to figure out some way to help her stay in the house.
 We reached out to Wells Fargo, the holders of the reverse mortgage, and they led us through the refinancing of the mortgage, which gave her access to some additional equity.
 We decided to use it to convert the area downstairs into a separate rentable apartment.
 We found a renter at $1800 per month.
 We also got her on IHSS assistance, which helped pay for caregivers.
 She was set.
 It didn’t take a lot of money.
 And she was happy as could be, feeling secure again in the knowledge that she had an income stream that would sustain her and keep her in the house the rest of her life.

-I know what your Grandmother Nancy Ursich Castiglione would say, at least about Aunt Alice, since she already espoused this to me and others, “Aunt Alice made all those financial decisions herself; I am not responsible for any of her financial difficulties.”
+I know what your Grandmother Nancy would say, at least about Aunt Alice, since she already espoused this to me and others, “Aunt Alice made all those financial decisions herself; I am not responsible for any of her financial difficulties.”

 However, when one cozies up to a close and elderly, single, childless relative and offers financial advice, that person takes on a fiduciary responsibility for that person.
 When you gain someone’s trust, and that person comes to rely on you and your judgment, you can no longer wash your hands in the mess you created in her life and say, “Technically, Alice made all those decisions herself.”
-Single, elderly people are often the victims of greedy money schemes.
-So, I do hold Vince and Nancy responsible for Aunt Alice’s financial condition from the time they interjected themselves into her finances.
-It was a long-time planned out scheme.

 What makes this an intentional scheme is that they have done it several times … that I know of.
 AND, since they do things like this in secret, I likely don’t know the half of it.
 Make sense?
 Plus, in Aunt Alice’s case, I do know this was all planned out 20 years in advance.
 Here’s how it went down.

-Point number 1: In 1992, shortly after Alice’s husband (my Uncle Sam) died, and when Alice was at a very vulnerable and emotional time in her life, Nancy drove her to an attorney to have her update her will.
+Point number 1: In July 1993, shortly after Alice’s husband (my Uncle Sam) died, and when Alice was at a very vulnerable and emotional time in her life, Nancy drove her to an attorney to have her update her will.
 NOTE: SHE DID THAT IN SECRET!
 SHE NEVER TOLD ME OR MY BROTHER FRANK … EVER!
 As I said before, getting involved with relatives, especially single elderly relatives, in secret is usually a sign of scheming.

 In other words, Nancy was locked into Alice’s estate and life to the max.
 Nancy’s fortune was guaranteed.
 I remember my brother Vince smiling and telling my brother Frank, “You wait and see what happens when Aunt Alice dies.
 Nancy has this all planned.”